Academic Catalog

 Overall Associate Degree Requirements

-2. Earn a resident UW-Superior cumulative grade point average of 2.00 on a 4.0 grading system.
+2. Achievement of a 2.00 grade point average on a 4.0 grading system.

-3. The last 12 credits of the degree must be earned at UW-Superior or approved UW-Superior program.
+4. The last 12 credits of the degree must be earned at UW-Superior.

 University Studies Courses (33-38 credits)